-A stress test is simply a load test that attempts to pushes a system beyond its limits and causes the system to break in some fashion.
-While stress tests can be considered a sub group of load tests, not all load tests can be considered a stress test.
-A load test with the purpose of capacity planning may be run with a known maximum number of simultaneous users that the website infrastructure is supposed to be able to handle, thus not causing the website infrastructure to fail.
+A stress test is simply a load test that pushes a system beyond its limits and causes the system to break in some fashion.
+While stress tests are considered a sub-group of load tests, not all load tests are considered a stress test.
+Load testing with the purpose of capacity planning may be run with a known maximum number of simultaneous users that the website infrastructure is supposed to handle, thus not causing the website infrastructure to fail.

 The definition of load testing a website is generating a specified amount of load on a website.
-Typically load tests are performed in a fashion that imitates real users visiting the website.
-More advanced load tests may perform a series of steps on the website such as clicking on key elements, buttons and fields and navigating through the site.
+Typically, tests are performed in a fashion that imitates real users visiting the website.
+More advanced tests may perform a series of steps on the website, such as clicking on key elements, buttons and fields and navigating through the site.

 What is load testing in software?

 Load testing software consists of generating user load on a software system.
-As software systems can be very complex with many layers and components, software load tests may consist of many different types of load tests.
+As software systems become more complex, with many layers and components, software tests may need to consist of many different types of tests.
 Software load tests may also run on a system or they may isolate one or more components of the software architecture.
-Such components can include user interfaces, APIs, database connections or even underlying hardware such as servers, routers, firewalls, and load balancers.
+Such components can include user interfaces, APIs, database connections or even underlying hardware like servers, routers, firewalls, and load balancers.

-Software may be built on a variety of platforms from traditional windows forms to java applets and web applications.
-Load testing windows forms applications may require a very different testing infrastructure than load testing web applications.
-Web applications may be testable from external environments if the application is on a public facing website while windows forms must typically be installed on one or more local computers to perform a test.
-In the case of some local applications you can still perform a load test by simply bypassing the user interface and making calls directly to the underlying APIs, databases, or data access layers.
-How you chose to load test software really depends upon what aspects you are concerned about at the time of the load test.
+Software may be built on a variety of platforms, from traditional Windows forms to Java applets and web apps.
+Load testing Windows forms apps may require a very different testing infrastructure than load testing web apps.
+Web apps may be testable from external environments if the app is on a public facing website while windows forms must typically be installed on one or more local computers to perform a test.
+In the case of some local apps, you can still perform testing by simply bypassing the user interface and making calls directly to the underlying APIs, databases, or data access layers.
+How you ultimately choose your load testing software really depends upon what aspects you are concerned about at the time of testing.

-What is load testing in .NET?
-What is load testing in Java?
+What is load testing in .NET and Java?

-Load testing .NET applications can refer to several different types of load tests because .NET (typically C#) is used on the back end for both windows form or desktop applications and for web applications.
+Load testing .NET applications can refer to several different types of tests because .NET (typically C#) is used on the back-end for both Windows form or desktop applications and for web applications.

-Load testing in Java can also refer to several different types of tests as Java can natively be run in many different environments on Java virtual machines.
-Java applets can also be run from a website.
+Load testing in Java can also refer to several different types of tests, as Java can natively run in many different environments on Java virtual machines.
+Java applets can also run from a website.

-For both .NET and Java load testing you may want to use a load testing suite to setup different load tests that can be repeatedly run with different settings.
-Such software suites or services often integrate with code management and automation software such as Jenkins.
+For both .NET and Java load testing, you may want a testing suite for setting up different tests that can run repeatedly with varied settings.
+Such software suites or services often integrate with code management and automation software like Jenkins.

 What is load testing in QA?
 What is performance testing in software testing?